|promotex online - about promotex inc.||

 Axel was not raised in a church, but knew of a God and trusted Him.

-At the end of March 2016, Axel was admitted to the hospital for emergency surgery to remove a large tumor on his bowels.
+In February of 2016, Axel was admitted to the hospital for emergency surgery to remove a large tumor on his bowels.
 Tests later determined that this cancer had already spread to this lungs and liver.
 In his calm demeanor (which never left him) and desire to deflect attention he would say, "I always knew that there was something not right in there".
-Axel came home from the hospital in early April to recover from surgery and to be close to his family.

 Axel never liked pain-killers.
 He had such a soft heart, I'm certain the name 'pain-killer' was just too harsh and that he felt bad for the pain!